All the transfer deadline day deal involving Peterborough United and their League One rivals

-Transfer deadline day ticker as former Peterborough United striker makes a move, and a recent Posh scourge set to join League One rivals
+Transfer deadline day ticker as Kanu leaves Peterborough United, Ronnie Edwards update and the first confirmed signinga by League One clubs

 All the transfer deadline day deals and rumours involving Peterborough United and their League One rivals.